Back to home page click here

 The idea of political parties first took form in Britain and the Conservative Party claims to be the oldest political party in the world.
 Political parties began to form during the English civil wars of the 1640s and 1650s.
 First, there were Royalists and Parliamentarians; then Tories and Whigs.
 Whereas the Whigs wanted to curtail the power of the monarch, the Tories - today the Conservatives - were seen as the patriotic party.

-Today there are three major political parties in the British system of politics:
+Today there are three major political parties in the British parliamentary system:

-In recent years, Britain - or more specifically England - has seen the rise of the UK Independence Party (UKIP) led by Nigel Farage.
-In the English local elections of May 2013, UKIP did spectacularly well, taking 23% of the vote.
+In recent years, Britain has seen the rise of the UK Independence Party (UKIP) led by Nigel Farage, which was formed in 1993 but has achieved some spectacular performances in May 2014.
+In the English local elections, UKIP won 17% of the votes cast (although this was down from 23% in the local elections of 2013).
+In the European Parliament elections, it took the largest share of the vote of any UK party: an astonishing 27.5%.
+Currently it has no seats in the House of Commons but hopes to obtain MPs in the General Election of June 2014.
 It remains to be seen whether this is a protest movement that will implode or whether continued success will impact the nature of British politics.

 In addition to these four main parties, there are some much smaller UK parties (notably the Green Party) and some parties which operate specifically in Scotland (the Scottish National Party), Wales (Plaid Cymru) or Northern Ireland (such as Sinn Fein for the nationalists and the Democratic Unionist Party for the loyalists).

 - The Labour Party - the centre-Left party currently led by Ed Miliband which was last in Government from 1997 to 2010

 - The Conservative Party (frequently called the Tories) - the centre-Right party currently led by David Cameron which since 2010 has been the major party in the Coalition Government